news-r/website/contributing.md

 # Contributing

-<mark>If you are visiting this page, thank you for even contemplating a contribution.</mark>
+<mark>If you are visiting this page, thank you for even just contemplating a contribution.
+It is much appreciated!</mark>

-Pretty much anyone is of course welcome to contribute to the initiative.
+Pretty much anyone is of course welcome to contribute to the initiative, we have an out-of-the-box [code of conduct](https://github.com/news-r/newsr/blob/master/CODE_OF_CONDUCT.md) from [Contributor Covenant](https://www.contributor-covenant.org/).
 Please report any bug you encounter or suggest any feature by opening Github issues.
 Also feel free to contribute on any [Github](https://github.com/news-r) software by creating pull requests.

-Then of course there are other contriutions which though not mentioned are always welcome, e.g. a logo would great!
-The only thing that is not accepted currently is money: we currently do not incur any cost.
+You are more than welcome to submit a piece of software, there is no review process currently in place: please use the [contact form](/contact).

 ## Documentation